 At Our Lady, Star of the Sea Catholic Primary School the SENCO is responsible for co-ordinating the provision for pupils with Special Educational Needs and Disabilities.
-Mrs C. Lawler is our SENCO.
+Mrs C. Roberts is our SENCO.

-If you have any questions or queries about Special Educational Needs or Disabilities at any point during your child's time at our school, please do not hesitate to contact Mrs Lawler, by making an appointment at the school office or completing the contact form below.
+If you have any questions or queries about Special Educational Needs or Disabilities at any point during your child's time at our school, please do not hesitate to contact Mrs Roberts, by making an appointment at the school office.

 The Umbrella Project: June 2018